baobabKoodaa/blog/content/posts/2020-08-29--money-out-of-thin-air/index.md

 - A bank deposit is merely an IOU.
 - A bank loan is merely an exchange of 2 IOUs.
 - Anyone can create IOUs out of thin air.
-- When a customer redeems an IOU at a bank, the bank needs to hand over another form of money, and the bank has no ability to create _that_ money out of thin air.
-For example, when you make a bank transfer to another bank, the bank can not simply send over money created by itself.
+- When a customer redeems an IOU at a bank, the bank typically needs to hand over another form of money -- the kind that it cannot create out of thin air.

-The main argument presented here is that banks do not have central bank-like special powers in relation to money creation; the process in which banks create money is entirely pedestrian.

 **Bank deposits are merely IOUs**